TVSN: Channels and livestreaming

 Some Australian pay television services carry TVSN as part of their basic subscription package.
 These services include Foxtel, Austar and Optus TV.
 It was previously carried by Neighbourhood Cable.
 The channel is also available free to air via the Optus C1 satellite.
 In addition, the company's website and their TVSN Now app for Android TV, Samsung, LG and Apple TV broadcasts a live video stream of the channel.

 On 24 September 2012, TVSN became available to free-to-air to metropolitan viewers after Network Ten and TVSN partnered to broadcast the channel as a datacast service on LCN 14.
 From December 2012 to July 2016, regional Network Ten affiliate Southern Cross Ten broadcast the channel to regional viewers on LCN 54.
 At the same time, Southern Cross Austereo also broadcast TVSN on LCN 64 in Tasmania and LCN 74 in Darwin.

 On 1 July 2016, Southern Cross Ten became part of Southern Cross Nine affiliated to the Nine Network, while WIN Television became the Network 10 affiliate.
 Consequently, TVSN would be broadcast on LCN 84 in regional Queensland, Southern New South Wales and ACT, Griffith, regional Victoria, Mildura, Tasmania, Eastern South Australia and regional Western Australia via WIN.

-Southern Cross Austereo used their old TVSN channel space to broadcast a similar New Zealand-based shopping channel, Yesshop, in their regional areas.
+Southern Cross Austereo used its old TVSN channel space to broadcast a similar New Zealand-based shopping channel, Yesshop, in their regional areas.
 The Yesshop channel became available on 1 August 2016 in Queensland, Southern NSW, ACT and Victoria on LCN 55; Northern NSW, Spencer Gulf and Broken Hill on LCN 54; Tasmania on LCN 64 and Darwin on LCN 74.

 Northern New South Wales and the Gold Coast, Darwin, Broken Hill, and the Spencer Gulf, relaunched TVSN on 20 December 2016 on the LCNs 57 and 75.

 On 30 August 2018 in WIN areas, TVSN became MPEG-4 to prepare for the launch of Sky News on WIN.

 On 16 September 2020 in metropolitan areas, TVSN moved from Channel 14 to Channel 16 due to the launch of Network 10's third digital channel 10 Shake.

-On 22 January 2024, as part of a new broadcast deal with Seven West Media, TVSN moved channel numbers from the Network 10 multiplex on channel 16 (channel 54/84 in WIN Television areas) to the Seven Network multiplex on channel 77 (channel 67 in regional areas), from 1 July 2024.
+On 22 January 2024, as part of a new broadcast deal with Seven West Media (now owned by Southern Cross Media Group), TVSN moved channel numbers from the Network 10 multiplex on channel 16 (channel 54/84 in WIN Television areas) to the Seven Network multiplex on channel 77 (channel 67 in regional areas), from 1 July 2024.
 As part of the deal, TVSN also live streams on 7plus.